calvinrzachman/chain-of-thought/proof-of-work/README.md

 How do you quantify demand?
 How to you quantify human desire?
 The market price.
 Historically the market price of a good has been a function of both the supply and demand for that good.
 With Bitcoin the supply is known to market particpants and is unchanging.
 Do movements in its price reflect only changes in demand?
 Value created in the production of commodities channels additional capital into the production of that commodity.
 Value created/profit received in the creation of Bitcoin channels capital into production of additional network security, NOT additional Bitcoin.
 Such is the beauty of the difficulty adjustment.

+Our current monetary system is moving ever closer towards (and is essentially already) a clown game of exchanging digital trading cards under the control of a trusted third party.

+We can already trade things on the Internet, electronic trading cards for example.
+Why do markets develop for electronic trading cards/other digital items (Rocket League, CS Go, Hearthstone, etc.)?
+One plausible explanation is that people want the item and the item is scarce.
+Should such items be used as money?
+No, because of how this scarcity is enforced.
+Digital items can be scarce, but they are scarce only so long as theri issuer (Riot Games, Activation, etc.) chooses to keep them that way.
+To give the ability To give the ability to control the scarcity of a candidate money to one trusted 3rd party is to grant that third party immense power.

+These differ in the way the scarcity is enforced.
+Bitcoin marks the first time in history that digital scarcity can be enforced without the trusted third party.
+It takes trust in a central provider and replaces it with trust in software run by a network of computers all across the world.
+As a result the system does not place undo trust in any one person or group.
+Even

+Bitcoin = Network Enforced Digital Scarcity
+Digital Trading Cards/Character Skins/U.S. Dollar = Centrally Enforced Digital Scarcity